 - A mistake you made in your own marriage, what you learned from it, and how your readers can keep from making it.

 You write about how large companies and small businesses can find and keep millennials.
 You can:

 - Have a contest and ask readers to tell you about the most unusual benefit or perk they offer to attract millennials.

 - Tell readers about your three favorite White Papers or research reports on the effect of millennials in the workplace.

 - Surprising statistics about millennials.

 Have these jogged a few ideas for content YOU can offer your readers?
 If so, share them in the Comments below.
-If you’re still puzzled because of your unusual topic or title, be sure to attend Thursday’s webinar.
-Register here.
+Don’t forget to watch the free training video here.